google/copybara/docs/reference.md

 Implicit labels that can be used/exposed:

-  - GERRIT_CHANGE_NUMBER: The change number for the gerrit review.
+  - GERRIT_CHANGE_NUMBER: The change number for the gerrit review.  - GERRIT_CHANGE_ID: The change id for the gerrit review.  - COPYBARA_INTEGRATE_REVIEW: A label that when exposed, can be used to integrate automatically in the reverse workflow.

 `gitOrigin git.gerrit_origin(url, ref=None, submodules='NO')`